 The easiest thing to do if you get confused in vi is to press the ESCape key a couple of times and start over.
 With what you were doing.
+REMEMBER: ESCape key and start over.

-To begin log in or use a terminal with your inst user already logged in and do:
+To begin log in or use a terminal with your pacnog user already logged in and do:

 '''

-$ cd
+$ cd [to go to your home directory]

-$ touch temp.txt

 $ vi temp.txt

-'''